Qyngshuk08/YQuantum-2024/README.md

+#  |Y> Quantum 2025 - Team Poytrit Panacea

 ## 1. Introduction

 This project implements a *purely quantum hash function* using Qiskit, designed to meet the requirements of the YQuantum 2025 "Super Hash Function Challenge."
+A quantum hash function was implemented using Qiskit to explore the potential of quantum computing in cryptographic applications.
+The design leverages quantum superposition and entanglement to create a hash function with strong cryptographic properties.
+This document provides a comprehensive analysis of the methodology, implementation, and results.
 The goal is to create a quantum-based hash function that is:

 * **Deterministic** (same input → same output)
 * **Entropy-preserving** (maximizes randomness in output)